The Center for Congressional and Presidential Studies sponsors several scholarships for AU students.

 AU students wishing to take the workshop and enter the essay contest can register for the workshop like any other AU course online.
 Non-AU students interested in the workshop should contact the CCPS office.
 Please visit the Foundation's website to see the work of past winners.

-The Gill Family Foundation scholarship is a $5,500 award for dissertation support to a PhD student working on a dissertation in the areas of American Politics, Comparative Politics, Public Administration, or Policy Analysis at American University using quantitative methods.
+The Gill Family Foundation announces a $5,500 scholarship for dissertation support to a PhD student working on a dissertation in the areas of American Politics, Comparative Politics, Public Administration, or Policy Analysis at American University using quantitative methods.

 The Gill Family Foundation was established in 1997 in Houston, Texas, to further the Gill family’s interest in support of educational philanthropy.
 As a statement of philosophy, the Gill family has noted that “Education plays the critical role in providing opportunities for growth, development, success, lasting relationships and satisfaction in life.
 We are committed to giving back to the system which provided us so much opportunity for success and financial independence.”

-The scholarship selection committee includes: Professor James A. Thurber, Dept. of Government; Professor Laura Langbein, Dept. of Public Administration and Policy; Professor Thomas Zeitzoff, Dept. of Justice, Law, and Criminology; Professor Andrew Ballard, Dept. of Government, Professor Jan Leighley, Dept. of Government; and Professor Ryan Moore, Dept. of Government.
+The scholarship selection committee includes: Professor David Barker, Dept. of Government; Professor Laura Langbein, Dept. of Public Administration and Policy; Professor Thomas Zeitzoff, Dept. of Justice, Law, and Criminology; Professor Andrew Ballard, Dept. of Government, Professor Elizabeth Suhay, Dept. of Government; and Professor Ryan Moore, Dept. of Government.